Maniktherana/the-odin-project/README.md

 # The Odin Project

-A collection of my projects from The Odin Project (🚧 updates coming soon)
+A collection of my projects from The Odin Project

 From The Odin Project's [curriculum](https://www.theodinproject.com/).